 - 1 tbsp paprika

 Put a large, heavy based pan on a medium-high heat and add the rapeseed oil.
 Wait for the oil to heat up.
-Season the chicken thighs generously all over with salt, then fry in the pan, on both sides, until golden.
+Season the chicken thighs all over with salt, then fry in the pan, on both sides, until lightly browned.
+Don't let them cook too much as they'll be simmering later with the rest of the curry (and we don't want them to overcook).
 Remove, and set aside.

 While the chicken is browning, measure out the turmeric, cumin, coriander, paprika, cayenne pepper and garam masala and set aside in a bowl.